bitrix24/b24restdocs/api-reference/tasks/flow/tasks-flow-flow-update.md

 || **id***
 [`integer`](../../data-types.md) | Identifier of the flow to be modified.

-You can obtain the identifier using the method [tasks.task.get](../tasks-task-get.md) for a task already added to the flow, or create a new flow using the method [tasks.flow.flow.create](./tasks-flow-flow-create.md) ||
+You can obtain the identifier by creating a new flow using the method [tasks.flow.flow.create](./tasks-flow-flow-create.md) or by retrieving a task using the method [tasks.task.get](../tasks-task-get.md) for a task from the flow ||
 || **name**
 [`string`](../../data-types.md) | Name of the flow.
 Must be unique for each flow.